-From a governance perspective, strategic planning enables executive management to establish goals and strategies to guide the organization, and provides a clear focus to the managers and staff for program implementation and project management.
+From a governance perspective, strategic planning enables executive management to establish goals and strategies to guide the organization and provides a clear focus to the managers and staff for program implementation and PM.

-From a performance perspective, Strategic Planning helps organizations define, prioritize, and deliver those initiatives, program, and projects that are important to the overall success of the business.
-Doing the right things, versus doing things right!
+From a performance perspective, strategic planning helps organizations define, prioritize, and deliver those initiatives, programs, and projects that are important to the overall success of the business.
+Doing the right things versus doing things right!

 Linking Strategy to Performance

-Measuring performance provides an organization and its key leadership resources with the ability to assess the overall health and vitality of the enterprise.
-Most importantly however, performance measurement enables an organization to assess, monitor and course-correct performance to align all employees with key business objectives.
+Measuring performance provides an organization and its key leadership resources to assess the overall health and vitality of the enterprise.
+Most important, however, performance measurement enables an organization to assess, monitor, and course-correct performance to align all employees with key business objectives.
 This clears the way for the company to implement its business strategy.

 Key performance factors are quantifiable metrics that reflect the critical elements of the enterprise, department, or project.
 Some examples of key performance factors include: